kowshiksam7/ETL_SNOWFLAKE_PROJECT_CSV/README.md

 #### Project Structure
 ###### The repository contains the following key files:

- - ETL_Pipeline.ipynb: The main Jupyter notebook containing the complete ETL pipeline code.
+ - **ETL_Pipeline.ipynb:** The main Jupyter notebook containing the complete ETL pipeline code.

+ - **Data/**: Folder containing the source sales CSV file used for the ETL process.

- - README.md: This file, providing an overview of the project.
+ - **README.md:** This file, providing an overview of the project.

- - requirements.txt: A list of Python dependencies required to run the project.
+ - **requirements.txt:** A list of Python dependencies required to run the project.

- - .gitignore: Ensures sensitive files like .env are not uploaded to GitHub.
+ - **.gitignore:** Ensures sensitive files like .env are not uploaded to GitHub.

- - .env.example.txt: A template for the .env file, ensuring secure handling of configuration details.
+ - **.env.example.txt:** A template for the .env file, ensuring secure handling of configuration details.

- - .gitattributes: Optional configuration for Git handling.
+ - **.gitattributes:** Optional configuration for Git handling.

 #### Installation
 1. Clone the repository: